-Scientists, engineers, and everyday consumers find uses for PSA tapes every day.
+Scientists, engineers, and everyday consumers find uses for PSA tapes daily.
 As adhesive technology increases and grows, people will find this type of tape even easier to use and less costly than traditional solutions for fastening.

 Characteristics of Pressure Sensitive Adhesive Tape

-1. Adhesion: this refers to the strength of the adhesive or the sticky material to the substrate, or the surface the tape sticks to.
+Adhesion: This refers to the strength of the adhesive, the sticky material to the substrate, or the surface the tape sticks to.

-2. Cohesion: refers to the strength of the adhesive or the strength of the stickiness.
+Cohesion: Refers to the strength of the adhesive or the strength of the stickiness.

-3. Tack: refers to how long the adhesive takes to stick to a given substrate or surface.
+Tack: Refers to how long the adhesive takes to stick to a given substrate or surface.
 An extremely tacky tape would stick immediately with little pressure.
-A less tacky tape would take more pressure to stick.
+A less tacky tape would take harder pressure to stick.

-Just to clarify, to qualify as a pressure sensitive adhesive, a tape must require pressure to bond.
-If it requires anything else like a solvent or heat, then the tape does not qualify as pressure sensitive adhesive tape.
+Remember, to qualify as a pressure-sensitive adhesive, a tape must require pressure to bond.
+If it involves anything else like a solvent or heat, then the tape does not qualify as pressure-sensitive adhesive tape.

-Pressure sensitive tapes are thin and light, making them easy to work with.
-Its thinness makes it easy enough for just about anyone to use.
+Pressure-sensitive tapes are thin and light, making them easy to work with.

-Because pressure sensitive adhesive tape requires no other element other than pressure to activate it, it bonds materials quickly.
-Plus, it can bond materials that are dissimilar easily.
+Because pressure-sensitive adhesive tape requires no element other than pressure to activate it, it bonds materials quickly.
+Plus, it can easily bond materials that are dissimilar.
 You do not have to worry about if the materials are compatible.

-Thus, when you use pressure sensitive adhesive tape, you can assemble a project quickly.
+Thus, when you use pressure-sensitive adhesive tape, you can assemble a project quickly.
 You do not have to wait for the heat to activate the adhesion or a solvent to do its job.
-You just press on the tape, and it sticks.

-When you use pressure sensitive adhesive tape, you can reduce the noise caused by vibrations.
-The tape will not rattle as a traditional fastener would.
-It absorbs noise.
+When you use pressure-sensitive adhesive tape, you can reduce the noise caused by vibrations.
+Instead of rattling like a traditional fastener, the tape will absorb noise.

-Pressure sensitive adhesive tape ends up looking nicer.
-This type of tape reduces the need to refinish a surface.
-It also eliminates traditional visible mechanical fasteners.
-You no longer have a screw or fastener sticking up but a smooth finish instead.
+Pressure-sensitive adhesive reduces the need to refinish a surface and eliminates traditional visible mechanical fasteners.
+You'll no longer have a screw or fastener sticking up but rather a smooth finish.

-PSA tape creates uniform thickness as well. it can fill gaps and create a more aesthetically pleasing product.
+PSA tape also creates uniform thickness.
+It can fill gaps and create a more aesthetically pleasing product.

 PSA tape is much different than heat-activated adhesives, which require heat to make them sticky.

-PSA tape just takes a little bit of pressure to activate.
+PSA tape doesn't take much pressure to activate.
 You can find it in all industries and even the healthcare industry with athletic tape and wound-care solutions.

 How is PSA Tape Made?

-Tapes usually qualify as a single-coated adhesive tape.
+Most tapes qualify as single-coated adhesive tapes.
 Usually, single-coated tape has a backing of 1 to 10 mils thick.
 The adhesive thickness is anywhere from 2 to 5 mils.

-The single-coated tape is usually self-wound.
-Either paper or a film release liner line the tape.
-Sometimes a single-coated tape, like filament tape or duct tape, will have woven cloth or glass strands in it to reinforce it.
-These tapes are then paired with adhesive systems with a rubber base.
+Single-coated tapes are commonly self-wound and have paper or film release liners.
+Sometimes a single-coated tape, like filament or duct tape, will have woven cloth or glass strands to reinforce it.
+These tapes are paired with adhesive systems that have a rubber base.

-Electrical tape, masking tape, carton sealing tape, and just about all medical tapes qualify as single-coated tape.
+Electrical tape, masking tape, carton sealing tape, and pretty much all medical tapes qualify as single-coated tape.

 The transfer tape will transfer adhesion to two different surfaces.
-It basically transfers the adhesive material to a surface, leaving another adhesive side out.
-It is simply like a clean line of glue that you place on a surface.
+It brings the adhesive material to one surface and leaves the other vacant.
+This is similar to a clean line of glue that you would place on a surface.

 Transfer tape is tricky to use and requires a little bit of practice and skill.

-To work best, the tape should have an adhesive that is more difficult to remove on one side.
-This allows the transfer tape to unwind properly.
+To function at its highest potential, the tape should have an adhesive that is more difficult to remove on one side.
+This allows the transfer tape to unwind appropriately.

-When you think of double-coated tape, think double-sided tape.
-It is PSA with adhesive on both sides of the tape.
+When you think of double-coated tape, think of double-sided tape.
+Basically, this is PSA with adhesive on both sides of the tape.
 You can use it for plastic films, tissue, any nonwoven, and many other materials.
-Typically, you can find double-coated PSA used as laminate and carpet tape.
+Also, you can find double-coated PSA being used as either laminate or carpet tape.

 To create double-sided tape, a company will coat two sides of a carrier material with adhesive.
 They then wind it up with a release liner to prevent the tape from sticking to itself.
-Typically, the company will coat the liner with a silicone release agent.
+Often, companies paint the liner with a silicone release agent.